JoeyStanley/real/resources.md

 <br/>
 ## Typography, Web Design and CSS

 I enjoy reading and attempting to implement good typography into my website.
-Here are some resources that I have found helpfu for that.
+Here are some resources that I have found helpful for that.

 ### Beautiful Websites